-Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-20 and FYE 6-21.
+Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-21 or FYE 6-22.

 75. Materials Used Directly in the Collection of Blood

 This exclusion allows nonprofit blood banks and blood collection centers to purchase materials used directly in the collection, separation, treatment, testing, and storage of blood free from the general sales tax.